rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-04-1-Sreenidhi_Vijaya_Baskar.markdown

 I spent a lot of the day talking with new poeple and also got to look around the Red Hat building.
 One thing I enjoyed about the day was the fact that we had longer breaks.
 I think this was important to have on the first day to get used to working and learning for the next few days.

-We also leraned about Agile and the importance of teamwork and communication.
+We also leraned about Agile and scrum and the importance of teamwork and communication.
 We put these skills to use by building potato heads based on a chosen team by our project manager.
 Our theme was Marvel.
 We were given two boxes with random items that we had to look though and source parts suitable for each team.
 Me and my team were quite lucky to have made five potato heads as we found many parts and pieces related to marvel to put together.

 Overall, my first day in Red Hat was very fun.
-I had a great time.
+I had a great time and am looking forward to the week ahead!

 ![Red Hat](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ4x1zCbtp9ixZSfX0fTb45pjT3_GkZPiHY5w&s)
 ![Red Hat](https://live.staticflickr.com/1506/26135832876_779bc5cb6d_3k.jpg)